maxmahlke/ssos/docs/setup.rst

       -FOV_DIMENSIONS value
                             Override FOV_DIMENSIONS setting.

+.. [#] The implementation does not allow for empty strings (e.g. to point to the current working directory).
+Instead, put the absolute path.
 .. [#] Do not forget to change the `WEIGHT_TYPE` parameter in ``ssos.sex`` to activate the weight images, only supplying the path to the directory is not enough.